Princeton-CDH/lenape-timetree/content/leaves/delaware-treaty.md

 title: Delaware Treaty
 ---

-Following Civil War, Delaware suffering under pressure of increased white settlement and U.S.government,  sign final treaty, the 1866 Delaware Treaty; the Delaware Council “gives up” their reservation in Kansas and relocate to Indian Territory; just under 1,000 Delaware migrate to Cherokee land at an area equal to 160 acres a head.
+Following the Civil War, the Delaware suffer under pressure of increased white settlement in Kansas.
+They sign a final treaty, the 1866 Delaware Treaty, in which the Delaware Council “gives up” their reservation in Kansas and agrees to relocate to Indian Territory.
+Just under 1,000 Delawares migrate to Cherokee land at an area equal to 160 acres a head.

 {{< figure src="images/removals/delaware-treaty-a.jpg" alt="detail from an image of the treaty" caption="Walter S. Logan, reprinted by Richard C. Adams" attr="Library of Congress" attrlink="https://www.loc.gov/resource/gdcmassbookdig.allotmentoflands02usco/?sp=19&st=text">}}